agsb/f2u/docs/Notes.md

 *still lots of english errors, please correct me*

+# 11/11/2021

+- review of POSTPONE, before many tests and simulations, sure classic behavior is better.
+Droped all changes for STATE stuff with POSTPONE as flag.

+- review of all variables as a continous array from bottom of ram, downwards over tib and stacks.

+- a lot of precompiled forth internal words, primitives for cmove, bmove, cfill, cscan, cfind, and coumpounds for outer interpreter

+- doing IMMU stuff also.

 # 04/11/2021

 - Finaly agree to created C@ and C!, but only in SRAM, for buffer I/O